mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 ### Example 1:

 Input: nums = [2,11,10,1,3], k = 10
-Output: 2
+<br/>Output: 2
-Explanation: In the first operation, we remove elements 1 and 2, then add 1 * 2 + 2 to nums. nums becomes equal to [4, 11, 10, 3].
+<br/>Explanation: In the first operation, we remove elements 1 and 2, then add 1 * 2 + 2 to nums. nums becomes equal to [4, 11, 10, 3].
 In the second operation, we remove elements 3 and 4, then add 3 * 2 + 4 to nums. nums becomes equal to [10, 11, 10].
 At this stage, all the elements of nums are greater than or equal to 10 so we can stop.
 It can be shown that 2 is the minimum number of operations needed so that all elements of the array are greater than or equal to 10.